shamilss/task-1/README.md

 # 🍔 The Burger Cartel - Responsive Landing Page

 ## 📌 Project Overview
 **The Burger Cartel** is a fully responsive landing page built using HTML, CSS, and Bootstrap.
 It showcases a bold and modern layout with a strong visual appeal, designed to represent a fictional gourmet burger brand.
-This is **Task 1** from the landing page project series.

 ## 💻 Technologies Used
 - HTML5